weareblahs/covidcases/README.md

  - COVID-19 Cases
  - COVID-19 Deaths
 ## Technical specs?
-Uses GitHub actions for all the processing with the batch scripts, which replaces the `No data` string in the HTML file to the latest cases.
+Uses GitHub actions for all the processing with the batch scripts, which replaces the `No data` string (and date string) in the HTML file to the latest cases.
 # Other projects used in this project
  - [samleong123/COVID-19-Malaysia-API](https://github.com/samleong123/COVID-19-Malaysia-API) ([API](https://covid-19.samsam123.name.my/api/cases?date=latest) / [API documentation](https://covid-19.samsam123.name.my/api.html)) (Main source for data)
    - Data source based on MoH-Malaysia/covid19-public